intrinio/intrinio-realtime-java-sdk/README.md

 If you are using the non-firehose feed, you may update your subscriptions on the fly, using the `join` and `leave` methods.
 The WebSocket client is designed for near-indefinite operation.
 It will automatically reconnect if a connection drops/fails and when then servers turn on every morning.
 If you wish to perform a graceful shutdown of the application, please call the `stop` method.
+Realtime vs delayed is automatically handled by your account authorization.
+If you wish to force delayed mode and have realtime access, you may use the delayed parameter in your configuration.

 ## Equities Methods